Capitals’ January woes continue with a loss at home to Sharks

 “Whatever it is, it’s not happening,” Coach Peter Laviolette said.
 “For me — even in the last 50 minutes — we’re capable of playing better than we did.
 So there’s room for improvement.”

-Two days after the Capitals were dealt a 1-0 loss at home by Vegas and goaltender Robin Lehner (34 saves) — their first shutout loss all season — Reimer stopped 32 of the 33 shots that came his way Wednesday.
+Two days after the Capitals were dealt a 1-0 loss at home by Vegas and goaltender Robin Lehner (34 saves) — their first shutout loss of the season — Reimer stopped 32 of the 33 shots that came his way Wednesday.

 The Capitals fell into a 1-0 hole early when Noah Gregor’s tap-in slipped past Ilya Samsonov (26 saves) at 7:41 of the first period.
 Gregor finished a nice crossing pass from Brent Burns.

-It looked like Washington had a prime chance early in the second when Alex Ovechkin, Evgeny Kuznetsov and Tom Wilson were part of a rare 4-on-2 rush.
-Not only did they botch the chance, but the Sharks’ Nicolas Meloche scored once the play turned the other way, giving the visitors a 2-0 lead at 3:58 of the second.
+It looked like Washington had a prime chance early in the second when Alex Ovechkin, Evgeny Kuznetsov and Tom Wilson were part of a rare four-on-two rush.
+Not only did they botch the chance, but the Sharks’ Nicolas Meloche scored once the play turned the other way, giving the visitors a 2-0 lead at 3:58.
 It was Meloche’s first NHL goal.

-“Listen, there’s no excuses for that,” Laviolette said of another slow start from his team.
+“Listen, there’s no excuses for that,” Laviolette said of another slow start by his team.
 “They were quicker.
 They were more battle-ready.
 We have to be more prepared than that at the start of the game.”

-The Capitals’ power-play woes also continued.
+The Capitals’ power-play woes continued.
 They finished 0 for 3, extending a run of futility to 0 for 13 over their past four games.

-“We just go to keep working for those chances and I think that is the biggest thing.
-Focus on what we are doing to get those good chances.
+“We just got to keep working for those chances, and I think that is the biggest thing: Focus on what we are doing to get those good chances.
 Can we be a little more precise?
 For sure.
-But at the end of the day, I think we are going to get a lot of good opportunities and usually it will end up better for us,” Carlson said of the team’s power play.
+But at the end of the day, I think we are going to get a lot of good opportunities, and usually it will end up better for us,” Carlson said of the team’s power play.

-What else to know about the Capitals’ loss to the Sharks:
+Here’s what else to know about the Capitals’ loss to the Sharks:

 Sprong back; McMichael out

 Sprong was back in the lineup after being a healthy scratch for three straight games.
 Sprong had struggled in recent weeks on both ends of the ice.
-His goal Wednesday marked his first tally since Jan.
+His goal Wednesday was his first tally since Jan.
 7 at St. Louis.
-He now has seven goals and five assists in 35 games.
+He has seven goals and five assists in 35 games.

-Capitals Coach Peter Laviolette said recent conversations with Sprong have still been focused on improving both ends of his game.
-Sprong said Wednesday morning he felt his game had been trending the same as the team’s game: he’s been getting the shots they like; they just haven’t gone in.
+Laviolette said recent conversations with Sprong have still been focused on improving his game on both ends of the ice.
+Sprong said Wednesday morning that he felt his game had been trending the same as the team’s game: He has been getting the shots they like; they just haven’t gone in.

-“When things aren’t going in for me, especially as a shooter, just got to make sure the rest of your game is going well, got to be moving your feet, makes sure things aren’t going in,” Sprong said. “ … I know I’ve been on the ice for a couple against, so that doesn’t help my case either but I know pucks are going to be going in eventually.”
+“When things aren’t going in for me, especially as a shooter, just got to make sure the rest of your game is going well, got to be moving your feet, make sure things aren’t going in,” Sprong said. “ . . .
+I know I’ve been on the ice for a couple [goals] against, so that doesn’t help my case, either, but I know pucks are going to be going in eventually.”

 With Sprong back, rookie Connor McMichael was a healthy scratch.